seanvree/homepage/README.md

 - Entering `s:radiohead` would search
   [SoundCloud for radiohead](https://soundcloud.com/search?q=radiohead).

-If your input doesn't match any of the commands, a generic Google search will be triggered.
+If an input doesn't match any of the commands, a generic Google search will be triggered.

 ### Specific Locations:

-You can go to a specific location on a site by typing a forward slash after the site's key, followed by the location on the site you'd like to be redirected to.
+Navigate directly to a specific location by typing a forward slash after the site's key, followed by the location on the site.
 For example:

 - Entering `r/r/startpages` would redirect to